themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 **Hierarchical Layering**: The system is organized into distinct layers, each with appropriate utility.

--*Protocol Layer (Core)*: Contains foundational infrastructure services.
+-*Protocol Layer - (Core)*: Contains foundational infrastructure services.

--*Application Layer (Workbench)*: Consists of domain-specific tools and lifecycle protocols.
+-*Application Layer - (Workbench)*: Consists of domain-specific tools and lifecycle protocols.

--*Governance Layer*: A cross-cutting concern managed by `UCCS-ORG` to ensure registry integrity, validation, and conflict resolution across all layers.
+-*Governance Layer - (Organization)*: A cross-cutting concern managed by `UCCS-ORG` to ensure registry integrity, validation, and conflict resolution across all layers.

--*Universal Addressability*: The cornerstone of UCCS.
-Every component, data block, process, or asset is assigned a unique and parsable **SCNSV4-ID** in the format `$$DOMAIN:AREA:COMPONENT:ELEMENT:TAG:SEQUENCE$`.
+-*Universal Addressability & Accessibility*: The cornerstone of UCCS.
+Every component, data block, process, or asset is assigned a unique and parsable [`$UCCS-CORE:SCNSV4$`].
 This enables precise referencing, dependency tracking, and spatial navigation.

-## Universal Interaction Protocol (UIP) - Foundation Principle

-**SCNS ID:** `$UCCS-CORE:CONCEPT:UIP:FOUNDATION:PRINCIPLE:N0070$`

-GENERATE → SUMMARIZE → PREVIEW → CONFIRM → ITERATE

-### UIP Block-by-Block Control

-Every significant action follows this pattern:

-1.*Generate* content/structure/analysis
-2.*Summarize* what was accomplished (1-3 lines)
-3.*Preview* the result for user review
-4.*Confirm* with user: "Proceed?
-(Y / N / Modify)"
-5.*Iterate* based on response - continue, stop, or modify

-This creates "productive friction" - more granular control without slowing the system down.
+***This creates **productive friction** - more granular control without slowing the system down.***

-## Part:Core System Implementation
+## Part:Core System Implementation-[`$UCCS-CORE:CORESI$`]

 **SCNS ID:** `$UCCS-CORE:IMPL:SYSTEM:CORE:IMPLEMENTATION:N0080$`